syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-## Adding RadialMenu Items
+## Adding RadialMenu items

-SfRadialMenu provides options to add more number of radial menu items.
-Add an external font icon type face into the `Asset` folder, and then set its build action to Android assets.
-The unicode can be passed as text to display icons in the SfRadialMenu item.
+SfRadialMenu provides the option to add a number of radial menu items.
+Add an external font icon typeface into the `Asset` folder, and then set its build action to Android assets.
+The Unicode can be passed as text to display icons in the SfRadialMenu item.

 {% tabs %}
 {% highlight c# %}